metadata-research/yamz/README.md

 pip install -r requirements.txt

-10.  create a config.py file in the root directory using the example in the /stubs directory
+10.  modify the  _config.py file in the root directory with the appropriate credentials and change the name to config.py (remove the leading underscore). config.py is included in git ignore so the modified file should not be pushed to the repository

-cp stubs/_config.py config.py

 Make sure to specify both orcid and google credentials and the username and password of the database you created.
 You can get these credentials here for [google](https://console.cloud.google.com/apis/credentials) and from orcid under the developer tab in your profile.
 [Sandbox](https://console.cloud.google.com/apis/credentials)